OpenFAST/openfast/docs/source/user/subdyn/theory.rst

 Summary of the formulation implemented
 --------------------------------------

-This section summarizes the equations currently implemented in SubDyn.
+This section summarizes the equations currently implemented in SubDyn, with the distinction between floating and fixed bottom cases.
+We introduce the operators :math:`R_{g2b}` (rotation global to body) and :math:`R_{b2g}` (rotation body to global), which act on the array on the right of the operator.
+The operators rotate the individual 3-vectors present in an array.
+When applied to load vectors (e.g. :math:`F_L`), the rotations actually is applied to the loads on the full system, before the loads are transferred to the reduced system by use of the :math:`\boldsymbol{T}` matrix.

 State equation
 ~~~~~~~~~~~~~~